wpmetabox/docsv2/docs/extensions/mb-settings-page.md

 The idea behind Customizer support is to map a settings page to a Customizer panel.
 And each meta box in the settings page will be a Customizer section.
 The mapping is quite simple, clear, and extreme powerful.
 It allows you to bring everything in a settings page into the Customizer with a single line of code.

-To bring a settings page to the Customizer, simply select the "Customizer" settings if you use Meta Box Builder, or add `'customizer' => true` if you use code as follows:
+To bring a settings page to the Customizer, select the "Customizer" settings if you use Meta Box Builder, or add `'customizer' => true` if you use code as follows:

 ```php
 add_filter( 'mb_settings_pages', function ( $settings_pages ) {